endeavourhealth-discovery/SkeletonAPIandUI/README.md

 Create a run configuration in intelliJ using npm in the script input type start
-Click run and it should start running on [http://localhost:4200](http://localhost:4200/)
+Click run and it should start running on [http://localhost:4200](http://localhost:4200/) Alternatively, in the terminal, navigate to the `frontend` folder and run

+`npm run start`

 **Please keep this project updated with any additions/modifications when starting or contributing to a new project to allow others to get up to speed as quickly as possible.**